 Those who composed the Covenant believed that if Christians were personally reformed it would have a tremendous influence on the Church of Jesus Christ and the nation as a whole.
 National and personal reformation, Humphrey Chambers preached, “should always go together”.
 What indeed would things look like if even a small quantity of Christians lived as they should?

 We ought to long that our consciences and conduct would give a clear witness to personal reformation in our own experience.
 The men of the Second Reformation were so concerned about this that they devoted days to prayer and fasting for God’s help in reformation, including on the personal level.
 On one of these an ordinary believer named Ralph Josselin wrote in his diary: “Oh Lord, never was there more need of personal reformation than now; stir me up to it”.
 That spirit is exactly what we need now too.

-PERSONAL REFORMATION EMAIL COURSE
+REFORMING YOURSELF EMAIL COURSE

-If you have been challenged about personal reformation by this article why not sign up for our "Reforming Yourself" email course?
+Why not sign up for our "Reforming Yourself" email course?
 Each working day of the week get a brief reminder of some key truths for personal reformation.
 It lasts for around 6 weeks.